jupyter-on-openshift/lab-jupyter-notebooks-01/workshop/content/index.md

 ![Jupyter Notebooks](jupyterpreview.png)

-In this workshop you will learn how to deploy Jupyter Notebooks to OpenShift for individual use, or for multiple users.
+In this workshop you will learn how to create a personal Jupyter Notebook workspace on OpenShift.